nicoloceneda/Supervised-Learning-Models/README.md

 │                                              classification, with standardized features and gini │                                              impurity, using scikit-learn.
 │
-├── xx_random_forest_sl.py                 <-- Implementation of a random forest via sci-kit learn.
-│
-├── xx_k_nearest_neighbor.py               <-- Implementation of a k-nearest neighbor classifier
+├── 06_k_nearest_neighbors_sl.py           <-- Implementation of a k-nearest neighbors for multi-c- │                                              lass classification, with standardized features and │                                              euclidean distance metric, using scikit-learn.
-│                                              via sci-kit learn.
 │
 ├── xx_mnist.py                            <-- Import, standardize, compress and save the mnist │                                              dataset